nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 ## Silhouette Method
 ![silhoutte_score](https://github.com/user-attachments/assets/82dfa82a-c228-41d0-ab94-b378bad8cd7a)
 The value of k with the highest Silhouette Score is 2.
-However, the Silhouette Scores at k=4 and k=6 are not too far off from the score for k=2.
+However, the Silhouette Scores for k=4 and k=6 are not too far off from the score for k=2.

 ## Choice of k Clusters
 Combining the results, we would choose k=4, since it is the best choice from the Elbow Method and the Silhouette Score is not too far off from the highest score at k=2.